 If Mary asks you to do whatever Jesus tells you, would you do it?
 Would you carry out everything Jesus tells you in the Gospel?

-Please share one experience in which you were called to do something, and your response.
+Please share one experience in which Mother Mary inspired you to do something, and you responded.

 The rejection of Jesus